 One of my favorite places to visit is the country of Cambodia.
-Today Cambodia is a predominately Buddhist country, but that not always the case.
+Today Cambodia is a predominately Buddhist country, but that is not always the case.

 Before Buddhism was so prevalent in Cambodia, the main religion was Hinduism.
-In fact, Hinduism was the state religion of Cambodia for over 1000 years.
+Hinduism was the state religion of Cambodia for over 1000 years.
 The Angkor Wat temple complex in Siem Reap, Cambodia, was originally built as a Hindu temple.

 Cambodia today is about 95% Theravada Buddhist, even though much of Cambodia was founded on Hinduism’s religious principles.